Other pens with unusual features:

 DATE: c.
 1912 • CONDITION: exc-near mint • NIB: fine flex • $850

-14101: Aikin Lambert sleeve-filler: black hard rubber self-filler, gold filled hand engraved overlay, 13.8 cm long, barrel sleeve rotates to provide access to pressure bar (Waterman's first sleeve-filler patent of 1905, but used only on subbrand pens and Aikin Lamberts, after Waterman's takeover of Aikin Lambert c.
-1907); #3 nib is responsive and smooth, one ding to the sleeve (see detail), condition otherwise fine; a high quality pen with an unusual filling mechanism and excellent overall appearance.
+15096: Aikin Lambert sleeve-filler: black hard rubber self-filler, gold filled overlay, 13.6 cm long, barrel sleeve rotates to provide access to pressure bar (Waterman's first sleeve-filler patent of 1905, but used only on subbrand pens and Aikin Lamberts, after Waterman's takeover of Aikin Lambert c.
+1907); #3 nib is very flexible, noting the beginnings of a stress crack from the vent hole (see detail).
+Elegantly engraved monogram on sleeve, very clean with only trace brassing at the edge of the cap top, a high quality pen with an unusual filling mechanism and excellent overall appearance, especially uncommon with a plain smooth overlay.

 12335: American Pencil Co.
 No. 19 "Midget" dip pen: giant novelty pen, 29.5 cm long including nib, plated brass ferrule, usual cracquelure to swirled lacquer finish, nib has a bit of superficial rust but is overall quite clean, fragments of decal next to ferrule identify pen as souvenir from Lookout Mountain.